On finitely stable domains: Examples

-Thus $R$ has finite character and each localization of $R$ at a maximal ideal is a stable valuation domain.
-Hence $R$ is a stable Pr\"ufer domain \cite[Theorem 3.3]{O2}.
+Since $R$ has just $2$ maximal ideals of height $>1$, it follows that $R$ has finite character.
+In addition, each localization of $R$ at a maximal ideal is a stable valuation domain, implying that $R$ is a stable Pr\"ufer domain \cite[Theorem 3.3]{O2}. \end{proof} \end{enumerate}

-We have also proved that $R$ is $2$-dimensional with exactly $2$ maximal ideals of height $2$.
+Thus $R$ is $2$-dimensional with exactly $2$ maximal ideals of height $2$.
 The localizations at these two maximal ideals are not Archimedean, as seen directly from the above proof.
 Actually, as it is well-known, a valuation domain is Archimedean if and only if it is one-dimensional.
 The maximal ideals of $R$ are invertible since $R$ is stable and Pr\"ufer.
 Thus in Corollary \ref{archPID} (2) we may not assume just that $R$ is Archimedean rather than locally Archimedean.

 Example \ref{ex3} shows that the converse of Corollary \ref{stableaccp} is false: a stable domain $R$ which satisfies accp need not be locally Archimedean, even if $R$ is Pr\"ufer and $2$-dimensional.